How Much Does a Hydraulic Leak Actually Cost?

 It's more than you think.

-The monetary cost of a hydraulic leak can range anywhere between $100 to $6,000 annually.
+The monetary cost of a hydraulic leak can range anywhere from $140 to $8500 annually.

 Take a look: